Remote, On-site, Distributed: Types of Teams in Software Engineering for Your Project

 A remote web development team is very similar to a distributed one and, hence, have the same pros and cons.
 So here we won't talk much and duplicate information, but consider only the most essential things to know.

 The key difference between these two types is that on a distributed team all employees work from home, while remote involves several developers to work remotely.
 For instance, you have an engineering team that works in your office, but a designer and one of QA engineers work remotely.
 Or your company allows taking one day a week to work from home.
 At this point, you have a remote team.

 Let's look at statistics.
 Owl Labs found that 52% of surveyed staff work remotely at least once a week.
-In 2018, Buffer claimed that 70% of respondents are full-time remote workers.
+Buffer claimed that 70% of respondents are full-time remote workers.